-The AECEA advocates for new certification standards for ECEs that will increase their required (ELCC) educational level and that they undertake ongoing professional learning to strengthen their competency in the following areas:
+The AECEA advocates for new certification standards for ECEs that will increase their required (ELCC) educational level and that they also undertake ongoing professional learning to strengthen their competency in the following areas:

 - how to care ethically (children, families, other staff & self)

 - foundational knowledge of how young children learn and develop for an early years pedagogy based on play

 - able to support children with diverse abilities

 - able to work alongside and communicate with families

 - work with evidence based curricular resources

 - understand how to link research to practice and policy.

 Child Development Assistant (CDA)